KifoPL/kifo-clanker/docs/commandList.md

 	- `description` - Provide a brief description of how and when this error occurred.
 - Required user permissions: `USE_APPLICATION_COMMANDS`

+### feature
+Creates a feature suggestion on GitHub and pings KifoPL.
+Do not spam this command.
+- Options:
+	- `description` - Provide a brief description of what kind of improvement you'd like to see in the bot.
+- Required user permissions: `USE_APPLICATION_COMMANDS`

 ### hangman
 Play hangman inside of Discord chat!
 - Options: